-WordPress Pages are not listed by date and don’t use categories and tags.
+WordPress Pages are not listed by date and aren’t referenced using tags or categories.

-Pages can be used, however, to help you organize and manage your site content hierarchically.
+Pages can be arranged hierarchically, however, to help manage and keep your content organized.

 Go here to learn how to create a new WordPress page:

-For example, you can organize content topics into “Parent” pages (where each of your top-level content topics gets its own page), and then add nested pages (called “child” pages) to each of your secondary sections …
+For example, you can organize your main content into “Parent” pages (where each of your main content areas gets its own page), and then add subpages (called “child” pages) for each of your secondary information sections …

-(In WordPress, main pages and nested pages are also called “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are called “parent” pages and “child” pages)

-You can add as many subpages as you need to organize your content within “topic hierarchies”, as shown in the example below …
+You can add as many subpages as you want to keep your content organized within “topic hierarchies”, as shown in the diagram below …

-(Organize Your Content Using Parent & Child Pages)
+(Organize Your Pages Using Parent & Child WordPress Pages)

-Pages can also be displayed in the sidebar of your website using the Pages Widget …
+Pages can also be displayed on the sidebar of your website using the Pages Widget …

 In the above screenshot, a “Pages Widget” is used to display links to five parent pages and three “nested” pages.

-In addition to displaying pages through sidebar widgets, most themes also display pages in menus within the header and footer sections of the site …
+In addition to displaying pages in the sidebar using widgets, many WordPress themes also display pages in menus within the header and footer sections of the website …

-Pages can also use different page templates.
-These page templates can include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to your page.
+Pages can also use different templates.
+These page templates usually include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added to your page.

-This is useful for creating different page styles, such as:
+This is useful for creating different styles of pages, such as:

 - Sales Pages